 Did you know bamboo is a grass and not a wood?
 Now you do!
 Since bamboo is not a wood, it’s going to have different behaviors and needs than a wood.
-Bamboo expands and contract along its length and its ends.
+For example, bamboo expands and contract along its length and its ends than it does widthwise.

 Cork floors require an acclimation period of at least 48 hours in a dry, well-ventilated area, ideally in the room it’s going to be installed.
 Just like with hardwood, acclimate cork with the average moisture and humidity for your area.
 Store cork flooring flat, in open packaging, at room temperature between 60 and 85 degrees Fahrenheit with a maximum of 75% relative humidity.